Cydral/ERNIE/sources/README.md

 - **Pre-calculated UNIGRAM Tokenizer Models**:
   - `.model` and `.vocab` files for UNIGRAM tokenizers
-  - Includes models for French & English languages : 3k, 8k, 20k and 40k vocabulary (from 25 million sentences of varying lengths)
+  - Includes models for: 3k, 8k, 20k and 40k vocabulary

 ### Notes:

 1. The main program (`vslm.cpp`) currently includes its own implementation for creating and using a SentencePiece tokenizer, independent of `tokenizer.hpp`.
 2. The compact structure with a single main source file (`vslm.cpp`) allows for straightforward management and compilation of the project.
 3. `data_fr.h` provides a readily available dataset for initial experiments and demonstrations of the model's capabilities with French language text.
+4. The pre-calculated UNIGRAM tokenizer models offer ready-to-use tokenization for different languages (currently EN-FR) and scenarios, enhancing the versatility of the ERNIE project.

 To build the project, ensure all source files are included in your build configuration.
 Set `vslm.cpp` as the main entry point for compilation.
+When using the pre-calculated tokenizer models, make sure to specify the correct model file in your configuration or code.